designforcontext/aac_review_tool/data/cookbook/how-do-I-type-predicates.md

 ---
-title: How do I add Clarifying Details to a Relationship?
+title: How do I specify types for predicates?
 priority: 1
-october: true
-category: property_types
+category: Defining Types
 ---

 ### Problem Statement: